dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

 Pause and Quench
 ----------------

-QPU solvers provide user control over the global annealing trajectories:
+Quantum computers provide user control over the global annealing trajectories:

 *   You can scale the quadratic growth in persistent current---that is, quadratic growth in :math:`B(t)`---using the